Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/readme.md

 - When do you want to sell?
 - and so on...

-**Keyboard Shortcuts**.
+### Keyboard Shortcuts

 This collection of keyboard shortcuts reduces the repetitive task of typing each full question or rebuttal response to each seller.
 Instead, you can type the appropriate shortcut and your computer will replace the shortcut with the replacement text.

 For example, for your opening script questions with a seller lead: